 While this service is free for grant proposals, we request that the SMARTER group (or affiliated consultants) be included as consultants or Co-investigators on the grant should the proposal be funded.
 This is necessary to ensure that the SMARTER group becomes financially self-sustaining.
 Please book a meeting using the relevant faculty and student appointment links.

 For more involved participation in a research project, such as for performing actual data analyses, a SMARTER consultant can be included as a co-investigator or co-principal investigator on a grant proposal or can work on contract with a per-hour fee.
 Please book a meeting or email us at email@example.com if you would like to discuss this further.

 The SMARTER consulting staff conducts workshops on quantitative methods for education research.
 Fall workshops will be announced soon.

 Adam is the lead statistician in the SMARTER group.
 He received a Ph.D. in statistics from the University of Michigan and was a post-doctoral fellow in interdisciplinary education research in the Carnegie Mellon Statistics Department and the RAND Corporation.
 His research focuses on quantitative methods for education sciences, and in particular natural/quasi-experiments, multilevel modeling, mediation analysis, and educational data mining.
 Schedule an appointment.

-Daniel is an assistant statistician in the SMARTER group and holds consulting meetings with graduate students.
-He received his Bachelor's in Mathematics from St. Mary's University in San Antonio and his Master's in Statistics from the University of Texas at Austin.
-He is currently pursuing his doctoral degree in Educational Psychology with an emphasis in Quantitative Methods.
-His research interests include longitudinal growth models, procedures to account for measurement error, particularly in the Structural Equation Modeling framework, and Item Response Theory models.
+Young Ri is an assistant statistician in the SMARTER group and holds consulting meetings with graduate students.
+She received her bachelor's in education from Korea University and master's in educational measurement and statistics from the same university.
+She is currently pursuing her doctoral degree in Educational Psychology with an emphasis in Quantitative Methods.
+Her research interests include multilevel modeling, structural equation modeling and longitudinal studies such as latent growth modeling.